hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/146_the_common_bases_of_hinduism.md

 ## THE COMMON BASES OF HINDUISM

-On his arrival at Lahore the Swamiji was accorded a grand reception by the leaders, both of the Ârya Samâj and of the Sanâtana Dharma Sabhâ.
+On his arrival at Lahore the Swamiji was accorded a grand reception by the leaders, both of the Ârya Samāj and of the Sanātana Dharma Sabhā.
 During his brief stay in Lahore, Swamiji delivered three lectures.
 The first of these was on "The Common Bases of Hinduism", the second on ["Bhakti"](bhakti_2.htm) , and the third one was the famous lecture on ["The Vedanta"](the_vedanta.htm) .
 On the first occasion he spoke as
 follows:

-This is the land which is held to be the holiest even in holy Âryâvarta;
+This is the land which is held to be the holiest even in holy Âryāvarta;
-this is the Brahmâvarta of which our great Manu speaks.
+this is the Brahmāvarta of which our great Manu speaks.
 This is the land from whence arose that mighty aspiration after the Spirit, ay, which in times to come, as history shows, is to deluge the world.
 This is the land where, like its mighty rivers, spiritual aspirations have arisen